Renan20202/Currency-converter/README.md

-for start /
+/for start /
-npm install
+-npm install
-for run /
+/for run /
-npm run dev
+-npm run dev

 by Renan :)